-We have conducted a compliance audit of The Rural Relief Association of the Vigilant Hose Company #1 (relief association) for the period January 1, 2018 to December 31, 2020.
-The audit was conducted pursuant to authority derived from Article VIII, Section 10 of the Constitution of the Commonwealth of Pennsylvania; Section 403 of The Fiscal Code, 72 P.S. § 403; and the Volunteer Firefighters' Relief Association Act, 35 Pa.C.S. § 7411 et seq. ("VFRA Act"), as most recently amended by Act 91 of 2020.
+We have conducted a compliance audit of the Clintonville Volunteer Fire Department Foreign Fire Association (relief association) for the period January 1, 2021, to December 31, 2022.
+The audit was conducted pursuant to authority derived from Article VIII, Section 10 of the Constitution of the Commonwealth of Pennsylvania; Section 403 of The Fiscal Code, 72 P.S. § 403; and the Volunteer Firefighters' Relief Association Act ("VFRA Act"), see 35 Pa.C.S. § 7418.